 Workers at CKL pointed out that overtime is compulsory during peak production from January till June.
 In principle overtime during Saturday and Sunday (or any other sixth and seventh day of the workweek) can be refused but as a repercussion workers are excluded from future (voluntary) overtime work.
-Thus the workers work regularly 6 to 7 days per week, 12 hours per day.
 Workers also mentioned that sometimes during peak production they have to work two shifts in a row (i.e. 24 hours in total).